 A strict conservative dress code is observed and women need to ensure their head, ankles and arms are covered.
 If required, on entry you’re able to borrow an ‘abaya’ from the mosque.

 Free Entry – Open 9am to 10pm Saturday to Thursday, 4.30pm to 10pm Friday.
-More details for visits and our times available here szgmc.ae
+Find more details on the website szgmc.gov.ae

 Louvre Abu Dhabi